azurept/csc/Kubernetes Bootcamp/README.md

 1. **Meet with the customer**

     Use the presentation "[KB] Customer Facing Deck" to present the bootcamp, its timeline and if you choose to do them, the friday workshops and talks.

+    In case you opt to have friday sessions, you should, by this point, have the speakers already defined (it can be you, a partner, a GBB, it is totally up to you).
+As a suggestion, in the folder "Session PPT" you will find the presentations used in each week on a previous Bootcamp.

+    **[Rita] Como Tratar dos Goodie Bags?**

 2. **Create the Challenge**